jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 ```

-And then, use the Spring Boot for VMware GemFire, `spring-geode-bom`.
+And then, use the [spring-boot-gemfire-name], `spring-geode-bom`.
 For example, with Maven:

 Example 6.
-Spring Boot application using the Spring Boot for VMware
-GemFire, `spring-geode-bom` BOM in Maven
+Spring Boot application using the [spring-boot-gemfire-name], `spring-geode-bom` BOM in Maven